eight04/vpip/README.rst

 Compatibility
 --------------

-This should be a cross-platform CLI.
+``vpip`` is a cross-platform CLI.
 Please report any compatibility issues!

 Documentation
 -------------